How to Actually Get from Miami to Freeport

 Fishing Paradise

 Brought my fishing gear last time — caught 6 mahi-mahi and a wahoo!
 The deep water's closer to shore than Bimini, and there's way more variety.
-Local guides are cheaper too, about $400 for half day vs $600+ in Bimini.
+Local guides are cheaper too, around $400 for a half day vs $600+ in Bimini.

 Port Lucaya Marketplace